+John, the Evangelist, had seventy years to mull over what he witnessed before he contributed his portion of eyewitnesses to the New Testament.
 This forty-third book of the Bible completes the biographical picture of Jesus with John’s describing Christ’s nature and origin.
 The apostle John writes about the mystery of Jesus’s DNA, being both human and divine, from his eyewitness account.
 His specific DNA is known simultaneously as the Son of Man and the Son of God.

 The prolific author minister Max Lucado describes Jesus as the omnipotent who made himself breakable.
 John presents Jesus’s deity and teaches more about the Holy Spirit He left behind when Jesus returned to God the Father than the Synoptic Gospels.

 He includes fewer parables or pithy statements than the other Gospel writers providing instead seven conversations that Jesus had.
 For example, there is the contrast of between the discourse with Nicodemus and with the Samaritan woman.
 In both, Jesus talks about the Spirit – being born of the Spirit with Nicodemus, and the living water of the Spirit with the Samaritan woman.
 And in both, He speaks of eternal life.
 The uneducated, unknown, outcast, notorious sinner understands and gets what Jesus is saying quicker than the educated Pharisee.
-But Nicodemus later comes fully into faith in Jesus later, even helping at the end with the burial arrangement.
-John gives a more detail description of his eyewitness account of the crucifixion scene.
+Nicodemus later comes fully into faith in Jesus later, even helping at the end with the burial arrangement.
+John gives a more detail description of the account of the crucifixion scene.
 John speaks of the Holy Spirit than any other Gospel writer.

 Statements about Jesus cannot be watered down by saying say He was supernatural, god-like, or a divine being.
 He is God manifest in the flesh.
 Most people acknowledge Jesus lived.
 Unbelievers usually casually refer to Him as a teacher, prophet, miracle worker, or a kind, nice guy.
 He is more than that.
 Compare Christianity with other major religions.
 None can boast they originated as God incarnate.
 Their founders are dead although I recognize they may have had some gifts of prophecy.
 Jesus is the only one who can claim to and is confirmed by history to have been alive, died then resurrected.
 Hinduism, Buddhism, Islam cannot touch that.